 The City has an interlocal agreement with Miami-Dade County Solid Waste Management for County collection, recycling and disposal of residential solid waste generated within Doral.
 Private businesses, industries, warehouses, and medical facilities utilize private waste management services that are not included in this analysis.
 According to the County's Comprehensive Development Master Plan, there will be sufficient landfill capacity to serve future development county-wide through 2030.
-Miami-Dade County operates two (2) landfills located in Miami Gardens for the northern portion of the County and just south of Cutler Bay for the southern portion of the County.
-Covanta Waste Recovery Center is a recycling and waste to energy facility located in Doral.
+Miami-Dade County operates two (2) landfills: (1) North Dade Landfill (Class III landfill receives yard trash, construction and demolition debris, waste tires, asbestos, carpet, cardboard, paper, glass, plastic, non-appliance furniture, and cannot accept putrescible) located in the northern portion of the County; and (2) South Dade Landfill (Class I landfill receives general, non-hazardous, commercial, industrial, and agriculture wastes) located in the southern portion of the County.
+Covanta Resource Recovery Facility (RRF) is a recycling and waste to energy facility located in Doral.
+As of the date of this report, the RRF was closed due to a fire that severely damaged several buildings in the facility.